 Getting the right razor handle for you is important.
 For women, a longer lighter handle is best, but ensure they have a good ‘grip’.

-Other than that, there's not much else you need to know about shaving with a safety razor.
+Other than that, there’s not much else you need to know about shaving with a safety razor or a shaving brush.
 They are just like regular razors but without all the bells and whistles!
 So whether you are looking to reduce your carbon footprint or save some money, there really is no reason not to give a safety razor a try.